Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

 Very common.
-Research consistently shows that 25-50% of adult women experience some form of urinary incontinence.
-If you’re dealing with bladder leakage, you are far from alone — though it can certainly feel that way, since most women don’t talk about it openly.
+Research estimates that up to 46% of adult women experience some form of urinary incontinence.
+If you’re dealing with bladder leakage, you are far from alone, though it can certainly feel that way since most women don’t talk about it openly.

-• Women are twice as likely as men to develop incontinence
+• Women are about twice as likely as men to develop incontinence

 The female pelvic floor faces unique challenges throughout life.
 Pregnancy places months of increasing weight on these structures.
-Vaginal delivery stretches muscles and can injure nerves.
+Vaginal delivery stretches muscles and can injure nerves, with about 20% of women developing a visible levator ani defect after vaginal birth.
 Menopause reduces the hormones that maintain tissue strength.
-Each of these transitions can contribute to weakening the support system that keeps the bladder sealed.
+Each of these transitions can weaken the support system that keeps the bladder sealed.

 When I tell patients how common incontinence is, there’s often a visible sense of relief.
-They’ve been suffering alone, not realizing that millions of other women are dealing with the exact same thing — and that we have great ways to help.
+They’ve been dealing with this alone, not realizing that millions of other women have the same experience and that we have effective ways to help.

 There’s an important distinction between “common” and “normal.”
 Just because a condition is widespread doesn’t mean you should accept it.
 Urinary incontinence is a medical condition with effective treatments, not an inevitable consequence of being a woman or getting older.

 I see women every week who tell me they waited years to make an appointment because they thought nothing could be done.
-That’s the biggest myth we need to dispel — incontinence is treatable, and in many cases, curable.
+That’s the biggest myth we need to get past.
+Incontinence is treatable, and in many cases, curable.

-If you’re experiencing bladder leakage of any kind, there’s no reason to wait years before seeking help.
-Early treatment often means simpler solutions.
-A urogynecologist can evaluate your specific situation and discuss options ranging from physical therapy to minimally invasive procedures.
+If you’re experiencing bladder leakage of any kind, there’s no reason to wait before seeking help.
+A urogynecologist can evaluate your specific situation and walk through options with you, from pelvic floor physical therapy (which goes well beyond Kegels to include coordination, relaxation, endurance training, and more) to medications to minimally invasive procedures.
+The best approach depends on what’s bothering you most, and that’s a conversation we have together.

 ← Learn more about Urinary Incontinence